TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9a-Configuration/Index.rst

 FlexForms
 =========

 FlexForms can be configured in the backend by editors.
-With FlexForms, you can configure each plugin or content element individually.
+With FlexForms you can configure each plugin or content element individually.

 .. seealso::